chapter sixteen

 This chapter covers

-• Examining and configuring RBAC for controlling access
+• Examining and configuring access controls

 • Configuring a Fernet key to encrypt secrets in the database

-• Securing traffic between your browser and the webserver
+• Securing traffic between your browser and the web server

-As an orchestrator with access to many other systems, Airflow is often a desirable target for hackers.
-To keep unwanted intruders at bay, Airflow offers several layers of security to help you prevent unauthorized access.
+As an orchestrator with access to many other systems, Airflow is a desirable target for hackers.
+To keep unwanted intruders at bay, Airflow offers several layers of security to help prevent unauthorized access.

-16.1 Role Based Access in the Airflow UI
+16.1 Role-based access in the Airflow UI

 Figure 16.1 Home screen of the RBAC interface.
 Password authentication is enabled by default.
 The existence of a default user depends on the way Airflow is deployed.